babel/babel/CONTRIBUTING.md

 $ make test-only
 ```

 Most likely you'll want to focus in on a specific issue.

-To run tests for a specific package in [packages](https://github.com/babel/babel/tree/master/packages), you can use the `TEST_ONLY` environment variable:
+So to run tests for a specific package in [packages](https://github.com/babel/babel/tree/master/packages), you can use the `TEST_ONLY` environment variable:

 ```sh
 $ TEST_ONLY=babel-cli make test